-We hope when you read this summary and review our web site, you will get a good overview of what distinguishes us from the many options in the marketplace.
-Our team “family” serves you, that includes our lawyers, paralegals, assistants, marketing and billing departments and an executive director who provides administration leadership across all departments.
+We hope when you read this summary and review our website, you will get a good overview of what distinguishes us from the many options in the marketplace.
+Our team “family” serves you, which includes our lawyers, paralegals, assistants, marketing and billing departments, and an executive director who provides administration leadership across all departments.
 Unlike teams at full-service law firms, we do not have to compete with other practice areas for resources.
 We are all dedicated to helping you establish and preserve family legacies.
 We have a client maintenance program designed to help you keep your plan current.

 Estate planning is the process of planning in advance for the succession of your assets on your death.
 Working with Wool Landon, you can reliably name the people you want to receive your assets and personal items on your death.
 The best way to protect your loved ones and preferred charities is to determine in writing what will happen to your assets.
 Since law and circumstances change over time, our founder likes to say that estate planning is not a destination until you are dead or disabled.
 It is a journey.
 You should work with a firm that schedules routine checkups and provides you with information about changes in law, and where your visits are welcome and engaging.

 Disability planning involves creating documents intended to let someone or a carefully selected professional step in your shoes to make critical health and financial decisions for you during your lifetime if a situation arises where you no longer can take care of your health and financial affairs.
 At Wool Landon, we work with you to create disability documents that are as carefully structured as your estate planning documents.
 In fact, these are the most important documents we prepare for you because you are our client, and we want to protect you and establish your wishes for your own care during your lifetime.